bartongroup/RNAit/README.md

 ## Blast Databases

-Blast databases are obtained where possible from non-repeat masked top-level ensembl distributions Each database has a 'short name' which is the blast database name and is the value passed through the 'database' form parameter.
+Blast databases are obtained where possible from CDS sequences from ensembl distributions.
+Each database has a 'short name' which is the blast database name and is the value passed through the 'database' form parameter.

 Details on the databases are as follows: